Lidia Bastianich: Expansion

-Although Lidia and Felice sent their two children to college without expectations that either would go into the restaurant business, Joseph, who had frequently done odd jobs for his parents at Felidia, gave up his newly launched career as a Wall Street bond trader and in 1993 convinced his parents to partner with him to open Becco (Italian for "peck, nibble, savor") in the Theater District in Manhattan.
+Although Lidia and Felice sent their two children to college without expectations that either would go into the restaurant business, Joseph, who had frequently done odd jobs for his parents at Felidia, gave up his newly launched career as a Wall Street bond trader; in 1993, he convinced his parents to partner with him to open Becco (Italian for "peck, nibble, savor") in the Theater District in Manhattan.
 Like Felidia, Becco was an immediate success and led to the opening of additional restaurants outside New York City, including Lidia's Kansas City in 1998, and Lidia's Pittsburgh in 2001.

 In 1993, Julia Child invited Bastianich to tape an episode of her Public Television series Julia Child: Cooking With Master Chefs, which featured acclaimed chefs from around the U.S., preparing dishes in their own home kitchens.
 The guest appearance gave Bastianich confidence and determination to expand the Bastianich family's own commercial interests.

 By the late 1990s, Bastianich's restaurants had evolved into a truly family-owned and operated enterprise.
 Bastianich's mother, Erminia Motika, maintained the large garden behind the family home, from which Bastianich chose ingredients to use in recipe development.
 Joe was the chief sommelier of the restaurant group, in addition to branching out into his own restaurant line.
-Bastianich's daughter Tanya Bastianich Manuali used her PhD in Italian art history as the foundation for a travel agency partnership with her mother called Esperienze Italiane, through which Tanya and friend Shelly Burgess Nicotra (Executive Producer of Bastianich's television series and head of PR at Lidia's Italy) offered tours throughout Italy.
+Bastianich's daughter Tanya Bastianich Manuali used her PhD in Italian art history as the foundation for a travel agency partnership with her mother called Esperienze Italiane, through which Tanya and friend Shelly Burgess Nicotra, who was the Executive Producer of Bastianich's television series and head of PR at Lidia's Italy, offered tours throughout Italy.
 Tanya's husband, attorney Corrado Manuali, became the restaurant group's chief legal counsel.

 In 2010, Bastianich and her son partnered with Oscar Farinetti to open Eataly, a 50000 sqft food emporium in Manhattan that is devoted to the food and culinary traditions of Italy.
 Bastianich offers culinary and gastronomy classes to the public at Eataly's school, La Scuola.
 Eataly's motto is "We sell what we cook, and we cook what we sell".
 Eataly is now in Chicago and São Paulo, Brazil.
 They opened a second store in New York at the World Trade Center in Manhattan in 2016 and another one in Boston the same year.
-Recent openings include Eataly in Los Angeles in 2017, in Las Vegas in 2018, and in Toronto in 2019.
+Recent openings include Eataly in Los Angeles in 2017, in Las Vegas in 2018, in Toronto in 2019, Silicon Valley in 2022, and Dallas.

 The fall of 2010 also marked the debut of Lidia's Kitchen, an exclusive line of commercial cookware, and serving ware for QVC.
 Along with her daughter Tanya, and son-in-law Corrado Manuali, Bastianich launched Nonna Foods as a platform to distribute an array of both existing and new LIDIA'S food products.
 Nonna Foods has 11 varieties of sauces (including two USDA Certified Organic sauces) available nationwide.
-Together with her son Joseph, Bastianich produces award-winning wines at Bastianich Vineyard in Friuli Venezia Giulia and La Mozza Vineyard in Maremma, Italy.
+Together with her son Joseph, Bastianich produces wine at Bastianich Vineyard in Friuli Venezia Giulia and La Mozza Vineyard in Maremma, Italy.